ngmedina14/Programming-Reference/Templates/Templates.md

-# Templates for all repetative format
+# SUMMARY Templates for all repetative format

 ------------